ShaniDLP/shanipj/README.md

 ### Hi there 👋
-I'm Shani, an Industrial Engineer and a passionate self-taught Front end developer :woman_technologist:
+I'm Shani, an Industrial Engineer and a passionate self-taught Front End developer :woman_technologist:

 Feel free to take a look at my projects: